Devandhivakar/AI-POWERED-STUDY-PLANNER/README.md

 AI Powered Study Planner
-Studentsoften strugglewith time management when planningtheir studies.This challengeinvolvesdeveloping an intelligentsystem that optimizes their study schedules based on workload and deadlines.
+Students often struggle with time management when planningtheir studies.This challenge involves developing an intelligent system that optimizes their study schedules based on workload and deadlines.